-・9 out 10 awarded works will be made into products (currently at August 2019)
+・9 out 10 awarded works went on to be made into products (as of August 2019)

-・5 out of the 10 awarded products will win the package design category of the 2016 Golden Pin Design Award.
+・5 out of the 10 awarded products went on to win the package design category of the 2016 Golden Pin Design Award

-A total of 204 people and 431 products, including people from overseas entered the competition.
+A total of 204 people and 431 products, including participants from abroad, entered the competition.

-As tourists from Taiwan are one of the major sources for tourism in Ishigaki Island, judges were also invited from people working at the Taiwanese Center who are knowledgeable about the Taiwanese creative scene.
-We also asked people from Japan who are knowledgeable in unearthing the wonders of the local area through design, such as Mr. Toyama, the CEO of Smiles, and Ms. Isamoto, who runs a company commonly known as “Ritokei”.
+As tourists from Taiwan are one of the major sources of tourism for Ishigaki Island, people working at the Taiwanese Center who are knowledgeable about the Taiwanese creative scene were invited to join the judging panel.
+We also invited people from Japan who are knowledgeable about using design to reveal the wonders of a given local area, including Mr. Toyama, the CEO of Smiles, and Ms. Isamoto, who runs a company widely known as “Ritokei”.

-Ishigaki Island is popular and famous as a tourist spot and as a resort.
-While on the one hand tourists are thought to have increased with the opening of the new airport and the arrival of low-cost airlines, there are questions on how many people who visit the island become attached to the rich nature and the personality of the people of the Ishigaki island and would visit again regularly while cherishing such thoughts.
-The question of how to increase such visitors remains open.
+Ishigaki is popular as a tourist spot and resort.
+On the one hand, tourists are thought to have increased with the opening of the new airport and the arrival of low-cost airlines.
+However, there are still questions on how many people who visit the island become attached to the rich nature and the personality of the locals enough to want to visit again regularly.
+The question of how to increase such visitors also remains open.

-In addition, when looking at businesses on the island, only a small number profit from tourism.
-Thus, another issue was how to create a system in which more people would be able to feel enriched from increases in tourism.
+Furthermore, when looking at businesses on the island, only a small number actually profit from tourism.
+Thus, another issue was how to create a system in which more people would be able to feel enriched from the increases in tourism.

-It is said that a third of visitors’ travel budgets are spent on souvenirs and not only does this directly boost the local economy, but we also believe that stronger communication will be born out of such purchases rather than simply using information as a way to connect the people from the island to people from outside it.
-This is why we started this project as a package design project for souvenirs.
+It is said that a third of visitors’ travel budgets are spent on souvenirs.
+Not only does this directly boost the local economy, but we also believe that a stronger form of communication is born out of making purchases than if we were to simply use information as a way to connect people from the island with people from the outside.
+This is why we framed this undertaking as a package design project for souvenirs.

 Why we decided on an award format

-This time, we held the awards with such projects as a benchmark and based on the issues and characteristics of Ishigaki Island as a way to improve on our previous work.
+For this award project, we centred on the issues and characteristics of Ishigaki Island while using previous projects as a benchmark as a way to improve on our previous work.

-From the beginning of the project, our actions to bring a new angle to Ishigaki Island’s tourism had the following three themes;
+From the beginning of the project, our actions to bring a new angle to Ishigaki’s tourism were based around the following three themes:

-1. We want to bring in external perspectives.
-We also want to maximise the incorporation of design strengths.
+1. We wanted to bring in external perspectives.
+We also wanted to maximize the incorporation of design strengths.

-2. We want to promote the attractiveness of the island through its goods.
-We want to take on the role of promoting local goods more widely, and incorporate this into local goods.
+2. We wanted to promote the attractiveness of the island through its goods.
+Furthermore, we wanted to take on the role of promoting local goods more widely, and incorporate this aspect into these goods.

-3. Want to incorporate Taiwanese perspectives, since Taiwan has a strong connection to Japan in terms of both geography and history.
+3. We wanted to incorporate Taiwanese perspectives, since Taiwan has a strong connection to Japan in terms of both geography and history.

-Ishigaki Island already boasts strong popularity and high recognition and thus it is a truly energized region with many people deciding to immigrate.
-While it has its own unique issues, at USIO, it was necessary to create messages that fit the context of the island and new systems while utilizing the same strategies at Roooots.
+Ishigaki already boasts strong popularity and high name recognition, and as a result the region has been energized by many people deciding to immigrate.
+Since it has its own unique issues, it was necessary to create messages at USIO that fit the context of the island and new systems while still utilizing the same strategies used for Roooots.

-Therefore, Loftwork suggested making the entire process as open as possible by using specially created websites and social media accounts.
-We aimed to show a different aspect of Ishigaki Island and its creativity by taking the shape of a plan to create craftsmanship and re-design local specialities, while promoting detailed information on what was taking place.
-In addition, we held an event that involved the creator network in coordination with the Taiwanese team at a digital creative café called FabCafe.
+Therefore, Loftwork suggested making the entire process as open as possible by using specially-created websites and social media accounts.
+We aimed to show a different aspect of Ishigaki Island and its creativity with a plan to create craftsmanship and re-design local specialities, while also disseminating detailed information on what was taking place.
+Additionally, we held an event that involved the creator network in coordination with the Taiwanese team at the digital creative café FabCafe.

 How the award was made successful

-Field research and a kickoff MTG were conducted at the start of the project by a team of people from Tokyo and Taiwan on Ishigaki Island.
-We built a team that could work together to overcome the physical distance.
+Field research and a kickoff meeting were conducted at the start of the project by a team of people from Tokyo and Taiwan on Ishigaki Island.
+We built a team that could work together to overcome the physical distance separating them.

-Create a system in which high-quality work is submitted
+Creating a system where high-quality work would be submitted

-It is necessary to raise awareness of the award to outstanding creators, deepen their understanding of Ishigaki Island and come up with strategies and initiate them to make such creators motivated in submitting their work to gather as many high-quality works as possible .
+It was necessary to raise awareness about the award and deepen understanding of Ishigaki Island among outstanding creators.
+We then had to come up with strategies and initiate them in order to motivate the creators to submit their entries so that we would receive as many high-quality works as possible.

-To create many links with outstanding creators, we utilized FabCafe on top of reaching out to registered creators.
+To create a large amount of connections with outstanding creators, we utilized FabCafe in addition to reaching out to registered creators.
 We also held a promotional event at FabCafe locations in both Shibuya and Taipei.
-By involving FabCafe, we were able to contact digital craftsmanship creators difficult to reach from Ishigaki City.
+By involving FabCafe, we were able to contact digital craftsmanship creators who might otherwise be difficult to reach from the city of Ishigaki.

 A deep understanding of Ishigaki Island:

-We were also successful in following information promotional activities online by deepening connections through people’s words by making direct communication with businesses and those in charge at Ishigaki Island at FabCafe.
+We were also successful in following up on information provided in promotional activities online by using FabCafe to deepen connections through direct communication with both businesses and those in charge at Ishigaki Island.

-Online, we were able to provide such more detailed information which would not have been possible through other types of media.
-We carefully communicated lesser-known cultures to the Taiwanese creators by having three default languages and this has led to improved quality in the submitted works.
+We were able to provide much more detailed information by using an online format, which would not have been possible through other types of media.
+We carefully communicated about Ishigaki’s lesser-known culture to the Taiwanese creators by having three default languages, leading to improved quality in the submitted works.